What if Ken was... And what if Takeru was the one who...

 Interested in reading analysis and more background information, and details about the dynamic specific to Takeru and Ken and their relationship in It's Only You I Can't Escape?
 Of course you are!!

-Please note that in The most significant spoilers will be hidden under a readmore arrow, but you should still proceed with caution if you haven't finished the story.
+Please note that the most significant spoilers will be hidden under a readmore arrow, but you should still proceed with caution if you haven't finished the story.

 Click the link below to go to part 3 of this deranged academic paper that is our thoughts on takeken: